 What causes melasma?

-Melasma occurs on sun exposed sites of the body and worsens with continued sun exposure and improves with sun avoidance.
-There is some some hormonal influence given melasma occurs most often in patient on oral contraceptive pills and during pregnancy.
+Melasma occurs on sun exposed sites of the body.
+It worsens with continued sun exposure and improves with sun avoidance.
+There is some some hormonal influence given melasma occurs most often in patients on oral contraceptive pills and during pregnancy.
 Hormonal influences are not required because albeit less common, melasma can also occur in men.

 What are treatment options for melasma?